New research shows that isolated nicotine can be effective for brain enhancement and helpful in treating a number of brain-related disorders.

 - tomatoes (especially green tomatoes)

-Cooking and processing do not seem to destroy nicotine in food — it was found in tomato paste, ketchup, and french fries.
-(31)
+Cooking and processing do not seem to destroy nicotine in food — it was found in tomato paste, ketchup, french fries, and instant tea.
+(32)

 In fact, you’d have to eat 20 pounds of eggplant to get the same amount of nicotine as one cigarette!